-13.1.9 - Bridge/Overpass/Sign
+13.1.9 Bridge /Overpass/Sign

-After driving under an overpass, you may be asked to tell

-the examiner what the posted clearance or height was.
+After driving under an overpass, you may be asked to tell the examiner what the posted clearance or height was.
 After going over a bridge, you may be asked to tell the examiner what the posted weight limit was.
 If your test route does not have a bridge or overpass, you may be asked about another traffic sign.
 When asked, be prepared to identify and explain to the examiner any traffic sign which may appear on the route.

-13.1.10 - Student Discharge (School Bus)
+13.1.10 Student Discharge (School Bus Tests Only)

-If you are applying for a School Bus endorsement, you will be required to demonstrate a student discharge.
-Please refer to section 10 of this manual.
+If you are applying for a School Bus endorsement, you will be required to demonstrate loading and unloading students.
+Please refer to Chapter 10 of this manual for procedures on loading and unloading school students.